scrounge: /skrounj/ informal verb: to actively seek [books] from any available source

 Changes for Addy:

 The Walker family has been steadfastly searching for the rest of their remaining family members.
-Addy has been writing letters and not hearing anything back, which can get discouraging.
-But she never gives up hope.
+Addy has been writing letters and not hearing anything back, which is discouragaing, but she never gives up hope.
 Then one day, she receives an answer, and is sure that very soon, their family will be whole again.
 She is mostly right, but also has to suffer the pain of loss, as so many other families do.

 Addy's experience is also contrasted with her friend Sarah's, which was unfortunately common.
 While Addy makes good progress with her education and hopes to be a teacher someday, she is saddened when her friend Sarah has to drop out of school in order to earn enough money for her family to pay their rent.
 In the midst of the hope and determination, it is important to see this side of things too, that some people, as Sarah's mother puts it, "got to eat today and pay for this here room tomorrow.
 We can't be dreaming about someday."